-Listing 2: Pseudocode for weighted round-robin
+Listing 2: Pseudocode for weighted round robin

 This creates a list of crawlers where a crawler can occur more than once, depending on its capabilities.
-To ensure better distribution, first, every crawler is assigned one task, then, according to the capabilities, every crawler with a weight of 2 or more is assigned a task, repeating this process until all tasks are assigned.
+To ensure better distribution, first every crawler is assigned one task, then, according to the capabilities, every crawler with a weight of 2 or more is assigned a task, repeating this process until all tasks are assigned.
 The set of crawlers $\{a,b,c\}$ with the capabilities cap(a)=3, cap(b)=2, cap(c)=1 would produce , allocating two and three times the work to crawlers b and a respectively.

-4.1.2 IP-based Partitioning
+5.1.2 IP-based Partitioning

 Any hash function can be used but since it must be calculated often, a fast function should be used.
-While the Message-Digest Algorithm 5 (MD5) hash function must be considered broken for cryptographic use [25], it is faster to calculate than hash functions with longer output.
-Collisions for MD5 have been found but collision resistance is not required.
+While the Message-Digest Algorithm 5 (MD5) hash function must be considered broken for cryptographic use [23], it is faster to calculate than hash functions with longer output.
 For the use case at hand, only the uniform distribution property is required so MD5 can be used without scarifying any kind of security.

-This strategy can also be weighted using the crawlers' capabilities by modifying the list of available workers so that a worker can appear multiple times according to its weight.
-The weighting algorithm from Listing 2 is used to create the weighted multiset of crawlers C_W and the mapping changes to $m(i) = H(i) \mod |C_W|$.
+This strategy can also be weighted using the crawlers capabilities by modifying the list of available workers so that a worker can appear multiple times according to its weight.
+The weighting algorithm from Listing 2 is used to create the weighted multiset of crawlers $C_W$ and the mapping changes to $m(i) = H(i) \mod |C_W|$ .

-MD5 returns a 128 Bit hash value.
-The Go standard library includes helpers for arbitrarily sized integers2.
+MD5 returns a $128\,\mathrm{Bit}$ hash value.
+The Go standard library includes helpers for arbitrarily sized integers.
 This helps us in implementing the mapping m from above.

-By exploiting the even distribution offered by hashing, the work of each crawler is also about evenly distributed over all IP subnets, Autonomous Systems (ASs), and geolocations.
-This ensures neighboring peers (e.g. in the same AS, geolocation, or IP subnet) get visited by different crawlers.
+By exploiting the even distribution offered by hashing, the work of each crawler is also about evenly distributed over all IP subnets, Autonomous Systems (ASs) and geolocations.
+This ensures neighboring peers (e.g. in the same AS, geolocation or IP subnet) get visited by different crawlers.
 It also allows us to get rid of the state in our strategy since we don't have to keep track of the last crawler we assigned a task to, making it easier to implement and reason about.